For small- and medium-sized businesses looking to go digital, there’s no shortage of ecommerce platforms to choose from.

 Shopify has a strong market presence in the ecommerce space.
 In 2014, they launched Shopify Plus as their solution for enterprise clients.

 As a SaaS solution, the Shopify Plus platform offers the benefits of handling PCI compliance and security and solid uptime stats.
-The Shopify Plus platform also offers ease-of-use, mobile optimization and a customisable checkout.
+The Shopify Plus platform also offers ease-of-use, mobile optimization and a customizable checkout.

 Unfortunately, Shopify Plus relies on third-party apps to make up for gaps in native functionality, which can greatly increase your total cost of ownership once you add in all of the apps you will require.
 Make sure to factor these costs into your decision-making process.